Mental Health Crisis Response Guide (Red Folder)

 To learn more about non-mental health related emergency preparedness, visit go.mst.edu/eop to view the Emergency Guide Book created by the University Police Department.

-The "Red Folder" is designed to help you look for concerns, signs of distress, and to respond appropriately and promptly.
+The Mental Health Crisis Response Guide (aka the "Red Folder") is designed to help you look for concerns, signs of distress, and to respond appropriately and promptly.
 By knowing how to help and intervening, you can help maintain a healthy and safe campus for all.
 This webpage walks you through the signs of distress and crisis, how to respond to those signs, and where you can take the student for support.

 After responding to a concern, fill out a UCARE referral, which allows for further review into the concern and follow-up with the student to make sure they get access to needed care.